-With immense pride, the New York Society of Security Analysts is pleased to announce that Seton Hall University finished with a top mark at the 2016-17 CFA Research Challenge Americas Competition, securing one of four spots at the Global Finals which are set to take place in Prague on April 28th.
+With immense pride, the CFA Society New York is pleased to announce that Seton Hall University finished with a top mark at the 2016-17 CFA Research Challenge Americas Competition, securing one of four spots at the Global Finals which are set to take place in Prague on April 28th.
 They will be joined by the other Americas winner—from the Dominican Republic—Barna Business School.

 A total of 53 teams from across CFA Societies in the Americas participated.
 Seton Hall competed against six teams, randomly selected in the first round, including the home team from host-Society Seattle University.
 Seton Hall’s presentation was confidently delivered with all team members displaying their complimentary respective strengths, particularly during the difficult Q&A led by the three-judge panel.
 Each team member knew when and what to add to one other’s answer, providing an impressive overall performance.
 The caliber of the competition was very high, making the crowning of a winner a tall task.
 In addition, the written research report in the first round was accounted for in the overall score, making it more difficult to know where each team stood.